CONCERNS ABOUT STRAY VOLTAGE – LET US KNOW

 Your cooperative’s electrical distribution system must be grounded to earth to ensure continuous safety and reliability, as required in applicable electrical codes.
 The presence of some level of stray voltage is a normal, inherent and unavoidable result of electricity traveling through a grounded utilities’ distribution system.
 However, a livestock farmer may become concerned their animals are experiencing a level of stray voltage exceeding acceptable levels and possibly impacting animal behavior.

-While we have long worked with our members to address this issue, in the last year we worked with a broad group of stakeholders across Minnesota to agree on a common approach to analyzing and reacting to stray voltage concerns.
+While we have long worked with our members to address this issue, in 2015 we worked with a broad group of stakeholders across Minnesota to agree on a common approach to analyzing and reacting to stray voltage concerns.
 This collaborative effort resulted in the development of the Minnesota Stray Voltage Guide.
 Minnesota’s rural electric cooperatives led the effort by working with all of the utilities in the state, agriculture groups and representatives from the state of Minnesota on this topic.